Reset VW Steering Angle Sensor

 Steering angle sensor calibration may fail if fault codes are stored in the steering assist module.
 To successfully carry steering angle sensor calibration, no other active fault codes should exist in module 44 – steering assistance other than the No or Incorrect Basic Setting code.

 Try clearing the fault codes from the steering assist module and repeat the calibration procedure.
-The module may be coded incorrectly if no fault codes exist, but the steering angle still fails.
+The module may be coded incorrectly if no fault codes exist, but the steering angle fails.

 Related Fault Codes